nec-openstack/quantum-openflow-plugin/docs/vifinfo_api.md

 ----------------

 This operation registers VIFInfo to this plugin.
-The OpenFlow Port entity specified in the request body must contain the OpenFlow Switch ID and the port number.

 ### Request

-***POST /vifinfos***
+*POST /vifinfos*

 The body for this request must contain a VIFInfo object specifying a interface ID and an OpenFlow Port.
+The OpenFlow Port entity must contain the OpenFlow Switch ID and the port number.
 The OpenFlow Port entity can contain the VLAN ID as well, even if it is not required.
 It is useful for isolating networks with tag VLAN, like using linux bridges and sending out packets with VLAN tag.
 If the VLAN ID is not specified, it will be 65535 meaning "Don't care".

 ### Response